 Figure out what’s working for you

 You don’t have to scrap the whole plan!
-You can see which parts of the plan are working and the parts that need a little bit more work.
+You can see which parts of the plan are working and the parts that need a little bit more work and planning with services like Specialized industrial electrical contractors.

 For me, the plan during the working day was working great.
 Then I’d get to the evening and the plan that I had there wasn’t working at all.
 I had to rework a few things.
 This doesn’t mean failure.
 It just means you’re growing and learning.
 The failure is just giving up.